-Individual functions can be set or switched on by turning the control dial and pressing the appropriate button " Fig. 86 and " Fig. 87.
-When the function is switched on, the indicator light in the button lights up.
+Individual functions can be set or switched on by turning the control dial and pressing the appropriate button " Fig. 81 and " Fig. 82.

 - A Setting temperature

-- ► | Reduce the temperature / | Increase the temperature
+- Reduce the temperature / increase the temperature

 - B Setting the fan speed (level 0: blower off, level 4: highest speed)

-- C Set the direction of the air outlet " page 74
+- C Set the direction of the air outlet " page 66

-- W Air flow to the windows
+- Air flow to the windows

-- 🗯 Air flow to the upper body
+- If Air flow to the upper body

-- 🔊 Air flow in the footwell
+- is Air flow in the footwell

-- Air flow to the windows and the footwell
+- Sir flow to the windows and the footwell

 - D Recirculated air mode

-- Surn on
+- 🕨 📾 Deactivating

-- 🕨 📾 Turn off
+- Activating

-A/C Switching the cooling system on/off
+- A/C Switching the cooling system on/off (when this function is switched on, the warning light illuminates in the button)